Pluricanonical Geometry of Varieties Isogenous to a Product and Abelian Covers: Pluricanonical Representations of an Unmixed VIP

-By Künneth formula the action $\rho$ from \eqref{rho} is the tensor product of the representations whose characters can be computed by the Chevalley-Weil formula in terms of the generating vectors $V_i$ of an algebraic datum of $X$.
-If $m=1$, we refer to the classical formula \cite{CheWeil34} (see \cite{FG16} for a modern proof), while for the case $m\geq 2$ we provide a generalization of the latter to pluricanonical representations in the subsection below.
+By Künneth formula the action $\rho$ from \eqref{rho} is the tensor product of the representations whose characters can be computed using the Chevalley-Weil formula (see \cites{CheWeil34,Weil35}) in terms of the generating vectors $V_i$ of an algebraic datum of $X$.
 Thus, by the Chevalley-Weil formula and by Lemma \ref{lemma-normalizer} we recover from an algebraic datum of $X$ the character $\chi_m$ of the representation $\rho_m$.